Elie-Bordron/DEA-dataviz/docs/logbook.md

 en step-by-step:
 1. Raw data processing

-    OS.process() will perform normalization. this step will write multiple files.
+    OS.process() will perform normalization. this step will write multiple files:
+    - a png: graphical representation of the normalized L2R and BAF data
+    - metrics of the array
+    - statistics ...

 2. L2R & BAF Segmentation

     Segment.ff() will then perform segmentation using ASCAT, FACETS or SEQUENZA. this step will write multiple files.
+    - a png: graphical representation of the segmented, centered and called L2R and BAF data
+    - a png: graphical representation of BAF vs L2R of probes, by chromosome
+    - various segmentation results

 3. Copy-number estimation